andrew-spade-acn/d3-react-presentation/PITCHME.md

 Clarity
 * Does it make sense?
 Do I understand why it exists?
 Does it follow conventions?
   * Difficulty of learning `Redux` vs `RxJS`
-  * Predictability of compiled `CoffeeScript` :scream_cat:
+  * Predictability of compiled `CoffeeScript`

 ---

 ### D3

-* A visualization toolkit for creating data-driven documents
+* Visualization toolkit for creating data-driven docs
-* Most often used for making charts, but not explicitly a charting library
+* Often used for making charts, but not explicitly a charting library
 * Declarative abstractions for clunky SVG syntax + DOM methods

 +++